Review: Theatre Tulsa serves slices of life

 There is no unifying theme to these tales; a few have some resonance to the issues of today — politics, pandemic, racism — while others are vignettes about everyday life and the tiny triumphs that can mean so much.

-For example, "A Crappy Day" is about how a father (Pat Hobbs) and daughter (Holly Akbar) sharing an unusual bonding moment as they try to fish the keys to their RV from the vehicle's toilet, while "Motherhood's Desperate Measures" relates how a woman (Kara Staiger) managed to attended pivotal moments in her sons' lives that happen to occur on the same day, and hundreds of miles away.
+For example, “A Crappy Day” is about how a father (Pat Hobbs) and daughter (Holly Akbar) share an unusual bonding moment as they try to fish the keys to their RV from the vehicle’s toilet, while “Motherhood’s Desperate Measures” relates how a woman (Kara Staiger) managed to attend pivotal moments in her sons’ lives that happen to occur on the same day and hundreds of miles away.
 Both stories have the simplicity of a family memory that perhaps has been embellished over time.

 “S.T.
 Gist and Dave” is a coming-of-age story, in which a young man (Luke Huen) begins a friendship with an older Black man (Duke Durant) who works at his father’s garage, until one chance statement changes things forever.